PierreSenellart/provsql/doc/source/user/studio.rst

 Schema panel
 ------------

-A button in the top nav opens a searchable popover listing every ``SELECT``-able relation.
+A button in the top nav opens a searchable pop-up panel listing every ``SELECT``-able relation.
 Each gets one of two relation-level
 pills: